intel/wireless-network-ready-intelligent-traffic-management/README.md

 ./build_image.sh   # The local Docker image will be built on the Ubuntu machine.
 ```

-Install Helm with the following commands:
+Install locally with the following commands:

 1. Get Grafana password: